sharkstrading/sharkstrading.github.io/content/articles/copy-trading-instructions.md

 ![Post Start](/img/post-start.png)

 After starting the strategy you will notice that funds were deducted from your account and placed in a segregated account, just for this strategy.
 This segregated account will be active for as long as you copy the strategy.
-Also it will track the ROI on the right side.
+Also, it will track the ROI on the right side.